as-pect/as-pect/readme.md

 });
 ```

+## Expectations

+Calling the `expect<T>(value: T)` function outside of a test function, or a setup function will
+cause unexpected behavior.
+If this happens, the test suite will fail before it runs in the CLI.

 ## Logging

 To use the global `log<T>(value: T): void` function provided by `as-pect`, simply give it the type